petergandenberger/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 It looks for the data in the "/UCI HAR Dataset" folder.
+Run the script with

+1. source('~/run_analysis.R')
+2. run_analysis()

-For more Information about the script please refer to the comments in the script itself.
+For more Information about the script please refer to the comments in the script itself or the CodeBook.